Battle of Al Rumaythah

 The Battle of Al Rumaythah (26 September 2006) was fought during the morning in the Iraqi town of Al Rumaythah, in Al-Muthanna province, between Australian forces of the Overwatch Battle Group (West) and unidentified Iraqi insurgents.
 The Australians had entered the town to hold discussions at the Iraqi Army barracks when they were engaged by a large number of insurgents in an intense exchange of fire during which a number of insurgents were killed.
 The incident lasted almost an hour and although a number of insurgents were killed it was considered to have been a well coordinated attack.
 The Australians then withdrew in good order with no casualties sustained.
-Although a small incident with few tactical—and no strategic—consequences, it was significant as being a rare contact involving Australian forces in Iraq after the end of major combat operations in 2003.
-The incident was also the first time that the Australians were directly targeted by anti-Iraqi insurgents.
+Although a small incident with few tactical—and no strategic—consequences, it was significant as being a rare contact involving Australian forces in Iraq after the end of the Invasion of Iraq.
+The incident was also the first time that Australian forces were directly targeted by Iraqi insurgents.